winton/typectl/README.md

 ## Function API

-The function API requires defining arguments and return values as objects:
+The only API requirement for control flow functions is that arguments and return values are specified as single objects:

 ```typescript
 // incrementNumber.ts